Watkins Glen State Park: Activities and services

-The park has comfortable camping sites, as well as picnic tables and pavilions, food, playground, a gift shop, pool, dump stations, showers, recreation programs, tent and trailer sites, fishing, hiking, hunting and cross-country skiing.
-The entrance fee for a day picnic is $8 per car.
+The park has camping sites, as well as picnic tables and pavilions, food, playground, a gift shop, pool, dump stations, showers, recreation programs, tent and trailer sites, fishing, hiking, hunting and cross-country skiing.
+The daily parking fee is $10 per car.
 The park is open year-round, but not all facilities are available at all times.
+The Gorge trail is closed between around mid-October through late May due to winter conditions and ice on the trail while the other trails remain open.